smartcontractkit/documentation/docs/Using Any API/single-word-response.md

    - The Chainlink Token address for _Rinkeby_ by calling the [`setChainlinkToken`](/docs/chainlink-framework/#setchainlinktoken) function.
    - The Oracle contract address for _Rinkeby_ by calling the [`setChainlinkOracle`](/docs/chainlink-framework/#setchainlinkoracle) function.
    - The `jobId`: A specific job for the oracle node to run.
 In this case, you must call a job that is configured to call a public API, parse a number from the response and remove any decimals from it.
-You can find the job spec for the Chainlink node [here](/docs/direct-request-get-uint256/).
+We are going to use a generic **_GET>uint256_** job that can be found [here](/docs/any-api-testnet-oracles/#jobs).

 1. Fund your contract with 0.1 LINK.
 To learn how to send LINK to contracts, read the [Fund Your Contracts](/docs/fund-your-contract/) page.